 The first thing to think about is budget.
 New York isn’t the cheapest city in the world, and staying in a central will get quite expensive over seven nights.
 The second factor is travel and time.
 If you only have a day or two in New York, you need to stay somewhere central to make sure that you see everything But with a week on your hands, a central location isn’t so important.

 So, with a week to spend in New York, should consider staying somewhere like Brooklyn, over the bridge from Manhattan but not that far away.
-You can get cheaper accommodation here, enjoy a part of the city that most visitors don’t see, and dip into and out of the busy tourist spots at leisure.
+You can get cheap accommodation here, enjoy a part of the city that most visitors don’t see, and dip into and out of the busy tourist spots at leisure.

 How To Stay In New York City On A Budget?